 Yes, all committee hearings are open to the public, including conference committee hearings.
 Use the Combined Legislative Meeting Calendar to find hearing times and locations.

-Many hearings are live-streamed (some audio and some video) online or broadcast live on television.
+Many hearings are live-streamed online (some audio and some video) or broadcast live on television.
 Recordings are also available online.
 Access live and recorded meetings on the Legislature's Multimedia page.
-For access to older recordings, consult the Library's page of House and Senate Media Files, 1991-present.
+For access to older recordings, consult the Legislative Reference Library's Legislative Media Archive.

-Yes - please see the Student Civic Engagement Resources page for information about the Legislature and Minnesota, how a bill becomes a law, and how high schoolers and college students can get involved.
+The Civic Engagement Resources page includes general information about state government, the Minnesota Legislature, how a bill becomes a law, and how high schoolers and college students can get involved.